muehlefeldt/unity-machine-learning/docs/run-log.md

 * Python tests.

 ## 1098
 * Continue with 1095 training.
+But longer and complete restart.
+* Build used.
 * Fixes door isses when using multiple training areas.
+* Python produces now summary even if terminated by keyboard interrupt.
+* Ok result.

+## 1099
+* Uses 1098 NN as basis.
+* Continued training.
+* Result: NN was meh.

+## 1100
+* Revised reward function.
+Encourage rotation with +0.01.